cssnano/cssnano/packages/cssnano-preset-advanced/README.md

 ### [`cssnano-util-raw-cache`](https://github.com/ben-eb/cssnano/tree/master/packages/cssnano-util-raw-cache)

-> Manages the raw value formatting for generated AST nodes
+> Manages the raw value formatting for generated AST nodes.

 This plugin is loaded with its default configuration.